Use The Zebra to get the best deal on auto insurance for these budget-minded vehicles.

-The Fiat 500X, with an MSRP starting at $24,840, is the cheapest car for insurance in the U.S. Its six-month premium is $705 — $118 per month — an annual savings of $46 compared to the national average for car insurance.
+The Fiat 500X, with an MSRP starting at $24,840, is the cheapest car for insurance in the U.S. Its six-month insurance rate is $705 — $118 per month — an annual savings of $46 compared to the national average for car insurance.

 As the nation’s leading car insurance search engine, The Zebra has auto insurance rates from every ZIP code in the United States.
 Using data from our proprietary quote engine, we collected the 10 most affordable cars to insure (see here for detailed methodology).
 Check out our lists of the least expensive cars to insure in 2020, 2019 and 2018.

 |2||Ford Transit Connect||$730||$24,655|